-The building is elevator-equipped and has a community room, laundry room, on-site management office and computer room.
+The building is elevator-equipped, has a community room, laundry room and on-site management office.
+A screened gazebo on the south side of the building provides outdoor seating for residents.
 Controlled access enhances the residents' perception of safety at the site.
 Social services and activities are available on-site, and tenants have access to shared community features of the larger Christian City campus, including a swimming pool and fitness center.

-Based on our analysis of the unit sizes (square footage), amenities, location, quality and occupancy rates of the existing LIHTC properties within and near the market, it is our opinion that the subject development as proposed with continuing subsidy for 85 units will continue to be highly marketable.
-In the event the rental assistance is not available, the programmatic 50% and 60% AMI rents would need to be reduced for at least a portion of the units for the project to reach and maintain stabilized occupancy.
+Based on our analysis of the unit sizes (square footage), amenities, location, quality and occupancy rates of the existing LIHTC properties within and near the market, it is our opinion that the subject development as proposed with continuing subsidy for 76 units will continue to be highly marketable.
+In the event the rental assistance is not available, the programmatic rents would need to be reduced for at least a portion of the units for the project to reach and maintain stabilized occupancy.

 The anticipated occupancy rates of the existing comparable Tax Credit developments following renovations at the subject site are as follows.
-Note that the out-of-market senior properties that are located 10.1 to 11.8 miles from the site are not considered in this analysis because they garner support from different geographic areas.
+Note that the out-of-market senior properties that are located 10.0 to 11.7 miles from the site are not considered in this analysis because they garner support from different geographic areas.

+Map Current Anticipated Occupancy Rate

-Map ID Project Name Current Occupancy Rate Anticipated Occupancy Rate Through 2022
+ID Project Name Occupancy Rate Through 2014

 7 The Park at Netherley 100.0% 95.0%+

 20 Orchard Springs 100.0% 95.0%+

-We do not anticipate the renovation at the site will have any notable impact on the existing comparable Tax Credit properties, particularly when considering all but one unit will operate with subsidy.
-The non-subsidized units at the site will be the only non-subsidized Tax Credit units in this market that are restricted to seniors.
+We do not anticipate the renovation at the site will have any notable impact on the existing comparable Tax Credit properties, particularly when considering the available subsidy for all units.